henryruhs/ngx-crud/README.md

 HTTP Headers
 ------------

-Get a single header of the service
+Get a single header of the service:

 ```typescript
 crudService->getHeader(name : string) : string
 ```

-Get all headers of the service
+Get the headers instance of the service:

 ```typescript
 crudService->getHeaders() : HttpHeaders
 ```

-Get values for a single header of the service
+Get values for a single header of the service:

 ```typescript
 crudService->getHeaderArray(name : string) : string[]
 ```

-Set a single header of the service
+Set a single header of the service:

 ```typescript
 crudService->setHeader(name : string, value : string) : this
 ```

-Set all headers of the service
+Set the headers instance of the service:

 ```typescript
 crudService->setHeaders(headers : HttpHeaders) : this
 ```

-Set values for a single header of the service
+Set values for a single header of the service:

 ```typescript
 crudService->setHeaderArray(name : string, valueArray : string[]) : this
 ```

-Append a single header to the service
+Append a single header to the service:

 ```typescript
 crudService->appendHeader(name : string, value : string) : this
 ```

-Append values to a single header of the service
+Append values to a single header of the service:

 ```typescript
 crudService->appendHeaderArray(name : string, valueArray : string[]) : this
 ```

-Clear a single header of the service
+Clear a single header of the service:

 ```typescript
 crudService->clearHeader(name : string) : this
 ```

-Clear all headers of the service
+Clear the headers instance of the service:

 ```typescript
 crudService->clearHeaders() : this